-TIS Staff, are responsible to provide guidance and leadership to address child protection issues and when necessary implement disciplinary actions.
+TIS Administrators (Head of School, Principals, Vice-Principals) - In addition to their role as TIS Staff, are responsible to provide guidance and leadership to address child protection issues and when necessary implement disciplinary actions.
 They are also responsible for ensuring that training and other necessary support and resources are provided to staff including to the Child Protection Officers.
-TIS administrators are responsible for aligning hiring practices and procedures including during interviews by asking potential new staff whether they have been been charged with, or dismissed from previous employment due to, harm against children.
+TIS administrators are responsible for aligning hiring practices and procedures including during interviews by asking potential new staff whether they have been charged with, or dismissed from previous employment due to, harm against children.
 Additionally, during the interview process, potential new staff should be made aware of the TIS' Child Protection Policy and the requirement that all staff members are required to sign an Adult Code of Conduct.